awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    Save and close the file to apply the updated configmap\.

-1. \(Optional\) If you're using the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), scale the deployment back to one replica\.
+1. \(Optional\) If you are using the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), scale the deployment back to one replica\.
 **Note**
-Make sure to tag your new Auto Scaling group appropriately \(for example, `k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/my-cluster`\)\.
-Make sure also to update the command for your Cluster Autoscaler deployment to point to the newly tagged Auto Scaling group\.
+You must also tag your new Auto Scaling group appropriately \(for example, `k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/my-cluster`\) and update the command for your Cluster Autoscaler deployment to point to the newly tagged Auto Scaling group\.
 For more information, see [Cluster Autoscaler on AWS](https://github.com/kubernetes/autoscaler/tree/cluster-autoscaler-release-1.3/cluster-autoscaler/cloudprovider/aws)\.

    ```
    kubectl scale deployments/cluster-autoscaler --replicas=1 -n kube-system
    ```

-1. \(Optional\) Make sure that you're using the latest version of the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s)\.
+1. \(Optional\) Verify that you're using the latest version of the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s)\.
 You might need to update your CNI version to use the latest supported instance types\.
 For more information, see [Updating the Amazon VPC CNI self\-managed add\-on](managing-vpc-cni.md#updating-vpc-cni-add-on)\.

 1. If your cluster is using `kube-dns` for DNS resolution \(see [previous step](#migrate-determine-dns-step)\), scale in the `kube-dns` deployment to one replica\.